JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

   outer: < Reference to the parent lexical environment>
 }
 ```
-So let’s again take a look at above code snippet:
+So let's again take a look at above code snippet:
 ```
 let a = 'Hello World!';